Key takeaways:

 Good to know: Human C1 inhibitors — such as Berinert, Cinryze, and Haegarda — are made and purified from human blood.
 But Ruconest is made from rabbit milk.
 You shouldn’t use it if you’re allergic to rabbits.

-Kalbitor (ecallantide) is an under-the-skin injectable that treats angioedema attacks in people ages 12 years and older.
+Kalbitor (ecallantide) is an under-the-skin injectable that treats angioedema attacks in people ages 12 and older.
 It belongs to a class of medications called plasma kallikrein inhibitors.
 These medications block a protein, called plasma kallikrein, to make sure it doesn’t make too much bradykinin.
 Bradykinin is thought to be responsible for the swelling in an angioedema attack.

 Keep in mind: Some people have reported anaphylaxis after Kalbitor injections, which is a life-threatening allergic reaction.
-That’s why Kalbitor can only be given by a trained healthcare provider at a clinic or hospital.
+That’s why Kalbitor can only be given by a trained healthcare professional at a clinic or hospital.
 This is to ensure you’re closely monitored in a healthcare setting after receiving the injection and given the support you may need.

 Since it’s taken by mouth, Orladeyo can cause stomach pain, vomiting, or diarrhea.
 It should be taken with food to prevent stomach upset as much as possible.
 And you shouldn’t take more than one capsule per day, as extra doses could affect your heart rhythm.

 Takhzyro (lanadelumab) is also a plasma kallikrein inhibitor.
-It prevents angioedema attacks in people ages 12 years and older.
+It prevents angioedema attacks in people ages 12 and older.

 This medication may be easier on your schedule, too.
 It’s not administered every day or every few days.
 It’s injected under the skin every 2 to 4 weeks, depending on how well controlled your attacks are.

-What’s more, Takhzyro is also available as a single-dose, prefilled syringe.
+What’s more, Takhzyro is also available as a single-dose prefilled syringe.
 Compared to many other medications on this list, Takhzyro may be easier and more convenient to administer yourself.

 Firazyr (icatibant) belongs to a different class of medications.
 It’s a bradykinin receptor antagonist.
 It works by blocking the activity of bradykinin, a common culprit behind swelling attacks.
 Firazyr can treat angioedema attacks in adults.